syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-sync.md

 The
 **plakar sync**
-command is used to synchronize snapshots between two Plakar repositories.
+command syncronize snapshots between two Plakar repositories.
-Users can specify a direction (to, from, or with) to control the direction of synchronization between the primary and peer repositories.
 If a specific snapshot ID is provided, only snapshots with matching IDs will be synchronized.

+The arguments are as follows:

 **to** | **from** | **with**